varocketry/guitar-mastery-hub/public/lessons/lesson_036_diatonic_harmony_major_keys.md

 ---

-## 📖 SECTION 5: CHORD SUBSTITUTION WITHIN A KEY
+## ðŸ“– SECTION 5: CHORD SUBSTITUTION WITHIN A KEY

 ### What Is Chord Substitution?